Sports in Philadelphia: Cricket

 Cricket has a long history of play in Philadelphia, and Philadelphia was one of the last bastions of cricket in the United States.
 Philadelphia was the center of the "golden age" of American cricket in the late nineteenth and early twentieth centuries.
 The Philadelphian cricket team represented Philadelphia in first class cricket from 1878 to 1913, and played against some of the top teams in the world.
 Players on the team include George Patterson, John Lester, and Bart King, perhaps the greatest American cricket player.

 The Philadelphia Cricket Club was founded in 1854.
 Greats such as Bart King, Percy Clark, and Christie Morris played for the team in its prime.
 Though it was disbanded in 1924, it was revived in 1998.
 Other cricket clubs in Germantown, Merion, Belmont flourished during the late 19th and early 20th century.

 Since 1993, the city has been home to the annual Philadelphia International Cricket Festival, held during the first weekend in May, benefiting the Inglis Foundation.
 Each year, twelve teams, including five from the area and seven from across the United States or guest international sides, are invited to participate in the festival.

 Rugby league

 Rugby league has also been played in the Philadelphia area.
-The Philadelphia Fight were apart of the USA Rugby League.
+The Philadelphia Fight were a part of the USA Rugby League.
 The club has won three USARL championships.
 The Aston Bulls, Bucks County Sharks, and Delaware Valley Mantarays played in the AMNRL before the league folded in 2013.
 The Sharks joined the Fight in USARL upon the folding of AMNRL.
 In 2015, Delaware Black Foxes joined USARL as an expansion team.
-Aston, Pennsylvania is considered as the birthplace of rugby league in America.
+Aston, Pennsylvania is regarded as the birthplace of rugby league in America.